int3grate/doomsday_machine/README.md

 <img width="515" alt="image" src="https://github.com/user-attachments/assets/01786ba0-4ee9-467e-8691-98aaf0b1a110" />

 The code is written so that when ran in a MicroPython environment, it will use the MicroPython libraries instead of the mock libraries.
 If ran on a normal PC, mock libraries will be used that simulate the display.
+This is helpful for testing and visualizing effects before installing them on the Pi Pico.

 It's designed to use the following WS2812B light ring: